CS234319/safot/Material/tutorials/sml/introduction.md

 ### a simple tutorial

-* ML is usually used as an interpreter
+* ML is usually used in a REPL
 * expressions followed by a semicolon yield a response

 ```sml